The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

-Gathering initial information may need collaborative work between interested in the project stakeholders (any parties interested in the project, their representatives or such with knowledge about the project needs).
+Gathering initial information may require collaborative work between the stakeholders interested in the project (any parties interested in the project, their representatives, or such with knowledge about the project needs).

 Group sessions to define the scope of the project where more than one stakeholder is present can provide validation of the discussed needs.

-Scope definition is detailing the collected information into a more organized and formal list.
+Scope definition details the collected information into a more organized and formal list.

-As the scope of the project may be extensive, its business value may not be clear, BVOP suggests that, instead of "Out of scope" themes, prioritization of all the themes of the project scope should be made.
+As the scope of the project can be extensive, the business value may not be clear.
+The BVOP suggests that, instead of "Out of scope" themes, prioritization of all the items of the project scope may be applied instead.

 Each scope item has a priority attribute which may have the following values: